golouhm/awesant/InputFileMultilineOptions.md

 ### path

 The path to the log file.
-Single file can be listed here
+Multiple paths can be set as comma separated list.

     input {
         file {
             type alertlog
             path /inputs/alert.log
+        }
+    }

+Wildcards can also be used for path:

+    input {
+        file {
+            type alertlog
+            path /u01/app/oracle/diag/rdbms/*/*/alert/log.xml
         }
     }